10 Ways to Be a Role Model to Your Children

 8. Positive Attitude

 There is plenty of negativity to be found in society today.
 Do not add to the daily chorus your child experiences.
 Instead, display a positive and reassuring attitude and optimism.
-They need to be able to look at you and know that you are a believer and not a cynic.

 9. Goal Setting